AP 100

 Smash-and-grab theft is a type of retail theft in which the criminals have little to no regard for setting off alarms, making noise, or even being seen.

-They then smash the glass protecting the merchandise using hammers or other heavy tools/objects, grab as many items as they can, and run off to an awaiting getaway vehicle.
+In a smash-and-grab theft, the perpetrators find businesses with expensive merchandise on display behind storefront windows or inside display cases to target.
+They then smash the glass protecting the merchandise using hammers or other heavy tools or objects, grab as many items as they can, and run off to an awaiting getaway vehicle.

-Rioting and looting
+Rioting and Looting

 If you’ve watched the news in the past few years, chances are you’ve seen at least one instance of civil unrest that has turned into violent rioting and looting.